duthied/Free-Friendika/doc/Addons.md

 Called after HTML content functions have completed.
 `$b` is (string) HTML of content div.

+### footer
+Called after HTML content functions have completed.
+`$b` is (string) HTML of footer div/element.
+Used to load deferred Javascript files.

 ### avatar_lookup
 Called when looking up the avatar. `$b` is an array: